SquareSR/alternative-red-routes/Race-Route/README.md

 Talk to the Captain to get HM01.

-Depending of your HP, you may fight the Gentleman in [this room](https://gunnermaniac.com/pokeworld?map=96#21/11) with Thrash then pick up the Rare Candy
+Depending of your HP, you may fight the Gentleman in [the 3rd Cabin from the Right](https://gunnermaniac.com/pokeworld?map=96#21/11) with Thrash then pick up the Rare Candy

 | HP    | Strategy                                |
 | ----- | --------------------------------------- |